-The trogons are a very distinctive bird that comes from the save family as the quetzals.
-They are known for their beautiful and brilliant plumage, which usually has very contrasting colors.
-This makes it unique and really popular among birdwatchers, since it’s a delight to see!
+The trogons are a very distinctive group of birds that come from the same family as the quetzals.
+They are known for their beautiful and brilliant plumage, which often features highly contrasting colors.
+This makes the trogon bird especially popular among birdwatchers, as spotting one is a memorable experience.

-While these birds have been on our planet for millions of years, their population is drastically reducing lately.
-That’s why it’s so important to acknowledge the threat, how the bird acts and how Paso Pacífico conservation efforts are doing a great job to prevent extinction.
+While trogons have existed on our planet for millions of years, their populations have declined in many areas.
+That’s why it’s important to understand the threats they face, their behavior, and how Paso Pacífico’s conservation efforts are helping protect them from further decline.

-What is a Trogon?
-In Greek, it means “nibbling”.
-They are birds that belong to the family Trogonidae in the order Trogoniformes.
+What is a trogon?
+In Greek, the word means “nibbling.”
+Trogons are birds that belong to the family Trogonidae in the order Trogoniformes.
 Around 43 bird species comprise the Trogonidae family.

-The African genus Apaloderma includes 3 species.
-Meanwhile, Southeast Asia is home to 12 species, divided between Harpactes and Apalharpactes.
-The greatest diversity is in the Neotropics, with 28 species across 4 genera.
+The African genus Apaloderma includes three species.
+Meanwhile, Southeast Asia is home to 12 species divided between Harpactes and Apalharpactes.
+The greatest diversity is found in the Neotropics, with 28 species across four genera.

-Here are some interesting facts about this remarkable bird:
+Here are some interesting facts about this remarkable bird family.

 Trogons Are an Ancient Species